gumaerc-testorg/res.9-003-summer-2015/content/pages/tutorials/tutorial-2-matlab-programming.md

 ### Useful Background

 - Introduction to computer programming, linear algebra
-- The MATLAB technical computing environment can be purchased from [MathWorks, Inc](http://www.mathworks.com/).
+- The MATLAB technical computing environment can be purchased from {{% resource_link "1104dbb5-a199-4734-91a5-373ab81d352c" "MathWorks, Inc" %}}.
-- The free [GNU Octave Scientific Programming Language](https://www.gnu.org/software/octave/) is largely compatible with MATLAB and can be used to run the MATLAB examples in this tutorial.
+- The free {{% resource_link "12bbb110-e58e-4579-819e-ee3f5e1e98c9" "GNU Octave Scientific Programming Language" %}} is largely compatible with MATLAB and can be used to run the MATLAB examples in this tutorial.

 ### MATLAB Introduction